housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 }
 {% endhighlight %}

-Now we can see we're adding quite a bit of configurations for this and that single command is getting bloated.
-To make things simpler, we can set up a config file to specify what configurations we would like for our service worker.
+We're adding quite a bit to our script now.
+To make things simpler, we can set up a separate file to specify what configurations we would like for our service worker.
 Let's create a `sw-precache-config.js` file right at the root of our application and move our current configurations there.

 {% highlight javascript %}
 module.exports = {